amakurin/CarND-Behavioral-Cloning-P3/writeup_report.md

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

-I used generator (model.py 14) for partially lodding and adding random distortion to this data.
+I used generator (model.py 14) for partially loading and adding random distortion to this data.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 5 as evidenced by absence of validation loss improvement with bigger number of epochs.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.